-The original movement was delivered to Beethoven's patron Prince Franz Joseph Maximilian von Lobkowitz in 1799 before being replaced with a revised version.'A perfectionist'
+The original movement was delivered to Beethoven's patron Prince Franz Joseph Maximilian von Lobkowitz in 1799 before being replaced with a revised version.

 The full manuscript of the original composition has not been seen since.
 But Beethoven wrote to a friend in 1801, telling him that he had not mastered the composition of quartets at the time that he wrote the original.

 "He was a perfectionist," Prof Cooper said.
 "He felt that when he wrote this early movement, he didn't actually know how to write quartets.
 Any other composer would have been delighted to have written this lovely movement."